 - A. Payment for the Work to be completed under this project will be based upon the unit prices bid by the Contractor and shown in the Contractors Schedule of Quantities and Unit Price Bid Form provided with the Contractors bid.
-Payment will be limited to the boulders in place, underwater at the reef site, within the area of reef construction and accepted by the County as in substantial compliance with the Plans. - B. It is the intent of the County to make payment for construction associated with the Project using the Pay Items in the Proposal, and specify method of measurement and payment for all listed Pay Items.
+Payment will be provided for each fully completed one hundred (100) feet section of the geotextile tube structure, including the scour apron, chock tubes, anchor tubes and main tubes for each section and accepted by the County as in substantial compliance with the Plans. - B. It is the intent of the County to make payment for construction associated with the Project using the Pay Items in the Proposal, and specify method of measurement and payment for all listed Pay Items.
 As may be noted below, incidental work which may be associated with a specific Pay Item is to be included in the cost proposed by the bidding contractor for that Pay Item.
 It is not the intent of the County to allow for additional compensation beyond those Pay Items included in the Schedule of Quantities and Unit Prices Bid Form submitted by the Contractor.
 It is therefore important that all Bidders fully acquaint themselves with all Plans, Specifications, County Standard Details, and other details pertaining to the Work. - C. Work not shown or called out in either the Plans or the Specifications, but necessary in carrying out the intent of the Project or in the complete and proper execution of the Work, is required and shall be performed by the Contractor as though it were specifically delineated or described.
 No additional compensation will be considered for this associated and necessary Work.
-The Work shall be included in the unit price or lump sum prices provided by the Contractor. - D. Damage caused by the construction activities to existing facilities including docks, boat ramps, piling, seawalls, coastal structures, lifeguard stands, and all other infrastructure shall be the sole responsibility of the Contractor.
+The Work shall be included in the unit price or lump sum prices provided by the Contractor. - D. Damage caused by the construction activities to existing facilities including the north jetty at Longboat Pass, sidewalks, parking bumpers, signs, docks, boat ramps, piling, seawalls, coastal structures, lifeguard stands, and all other infrastructure shall be the sole responsibility of the Contractor.
 No additional payment will be made for replacement or restoration of these components.

-1.02 MEASUREMENT - GENERAL
+1.02 QUANTITIES

-Quantities to be paid will be based on the tonnage of artificial reef boulders placed at the reef site in compliance with the contract documents and accepted by the Engineer and County.
-The method required to verify the tonnage of placed bounders shall be at the cost of the Contractor.
-The Technical Specifications provides detail concerning payment for construction of the artificial reef.
+Quantities to be paid will be based on each fully completed one hundred (100) feet segments of the three hundred (300) feet long geotextile tube structure in compliance with the contract documents and accepted by the Engineer and County.
+The Technical Specifications provides detail concerning payment for construction of the geotextile tube structure.